 John Holt Willey

-In his book, A Winter Apprentice, John Willey shares insights into life in a Maine boatyard, where he worked and kept a journal from 1978 to ’79.
+John Willey shares sage insights into life in a Maine boatyard, where he worked and kept a journal from 1978 to ’79.

-As the historian and boatbuilder John Gardner confirms, until recently boatbuilding was not recorded—the life of the yard crew even less so.
-This is Willey's second book- his first is a poetry collection.
+As the historian John Gardner confirms, until relatively recently boatbuilding was not recorded – the life of the yard crew even less so.
+Here is a rare and vibrant narrative from a winter apprentice.

 More in a Maine Insights article:

 John Willey brings a Maine boat yard to life in A Winter’s Apprentice